-vuh baadah-e shabaanah kii sar-mastiyaa;N
+vuh baadah-e shabaanah kii sar-mastiyaa;N kahaa;N

 u;Thye bas ab kih la;z;zat-e ;xvaab-e sa;har ga))ii

-1) where are those intoxications of night-ish wine?
+1) those intoxications of nocturnal wine-- where?!

-2) please get up, enough now!-- for the relish/taste of the dream/sleep
+2) please get up, enough now!-- for the relish/taste of the dream/sleep of dawn has gone

 la;z;zat : 'Pleasure, delight, enjoyment; sweetness, deliciousness; taste, flavour, relish, savour; —an aphrodisiac; an amorous philter'.
 (Platts p.955)

-He says, now where have those intoxications of the wine that was drunk at night remained!
+He says, 'Now where have those intoxications of the wine that was drunk at night remained?!'
 That is, the time of youth has passed; the time for waking up has come.
 The pleasure of the dream of dawn did not remain; that is, the beginning of old age has come, the time for sleeping the sleep of youth has gone.
 No occasion for heedlessness remains to the spirit.
 (226)

 The pleasure of the wine that was drunk at night has departed, and in the morning, sleeping is only pleasurable as long as intoxication remains.
 And when the eyes begin to open from drunkenness, they are dulled, and there's a throbbing in the head.
 (303)

-IZAFAT; KAHAN; STRESS-SHIFTING
+SETS == A,B; FILL-IN; IZAFAT; KAHAN; STRESS-SHIFTING

 DREAMS: {3,3}